Azure/azure-powershell/src/SecurityInsights/SecurityInsights/help/New-AzSentinelIncidentComment.md

 ```

 ## DESCRIPTION
-The **New-AzSentinelIncidentComment** cmdlet creates a Incident Comment from the specified workspace.
+The **New-AzSentinelIncidentComment** cmdlet creates a Incident Comment.
 You can use the *Confirm* parameter and $ConfirmPreference Windows PowerShell variable to control whether the cmdlet prompts you for confirmation.

 ## EXAMPLES